Probate Q&A Series

 Decedent’s Domicile: North Carolina law defines domicile as the place where a person has their true, fixed, and permanent home and to which they intend to return.
 See N.C.
 Gen. Stat. § 28A-1-2.
 If your father was domiciled in Florida, you must open primary probate in Florida.
 If he was domiciled in North Carolina, you must file here first.

-Ancillary Probate: North Carolina requires ancillary administration for out-of-state decedents with real or tangible personal property here.
+Ancillary Probate: North Carolina requires ancillary administration for out-of-state decedents with property in this State that is subject to administration.
 See N.C.
-Gen. Stat. § 28A-2-2.
+Gen. Stat. § 28A-26-1.
 Similarly, Florida law addresses ancillary proceedings for property there.
-Ancillary probate lets the local court distribute specific assets under local rules and pay state taxes or fees.
+Ancillary probate lets the local court distribute specific probate assets under local rules and pay applicable fees.

 Small Estate and Summary Procedures: Both states offer simplified processes when the estate has limited value.
-In North Carolina, you may qualify for summary collection of personal property under N.C.
-Gen. Stat. § 28A-18-2 if the personal property value does not exceed $20,000 and there is no real estate.
-Florida offers a “Disposition of Personal Property Without Administration” procedure if the estate’s non-real property assets total $75,000 or less.
+In North Carolina, collection by affidavit is generally available for personal property only under N.C.
+Gen. Stat. § 28A-25-1 if the value of the personal property, less liens and encumbrances, does not exceed $20,000, or $30,000 if the affiant is the surviving spouse, and there is no application or petition for the appointment of a personal representative pending.
+Florida offers a “Disposition of Personal Property Without Administration” procedure for exempt property and nonexempt personal property if the value of the nonexempt property does not exceed the amount of preferred funeral expenses and reasonable and necessary medical and hospital expenses of the last 60 days of the last illness.

 Costs and Timing: You must pay filing fees and possibly post bonds in each state.
 Florida probate costs vary by county but often include a filing fee of several hundred dollars plus publication costs.
 In North Carolina, fees depend on estate size and type of proceeding.
 Plan for each jurisdiction’s timeline and budget.